seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Hector! the gods forbid!

 **TROILUS**
-He’s dead; and at the murderer’s horse’s tail,
+He's dead; and at the murderer's horse's tail,
-In beastly sort, dragg’d through the shameful field.
+In beastly sort, dragg'd through the shameful field.
 Frown on, you heavens, effect your rage with speed!
 Sit, gods, upon your thrones, and smile at Troy!
 I say, at once let your brief plagues be mercy,